Nozbe/teams-api/API.md

 ## Methods

+### Responses

-All the methods return `Promises`, which - if resolved - provide response from Nozbe Teams.
+- Methods fetching entities to Nozbe Teams return `Promises`, which - if resolved - provide response from Nozbe Teams.
 The responses may provide more info than described.
+- Methods adding entities to Nozbe Teams return `null`.

 ### `client.getLoggedUserData()`